 vice director, a serious, unsmiling woman.
 She told us that Lia could not be granted access to the documents without a notarized letter of authorization from me, since she has no family connection with any of the people in these documents.
 In my frustration, I opened my mouth and said in Russian "I

 want Lia with me, she works for me, and I have only a little time."
-The vice director answered that she understands that I don’t have much time, but under no circumstances will she violate the rules.
-However, my small act of she¾voicing myself did make a difference continued to say that we could go to the reading room and submit our first request for documents to be brought out to us.
-Then, while waiting for the document folders to be brought we could¾typically a 60 to 90 minute wait¾out go to a notary’s office and tend to the letter of authorization.
+The vice director answered that she understands that I don't have much time, but under no circumstances will she violate the rules.
+However, my small act of voicing myself did make a difference, as she continued to say that we could go to the reading room and submit our first request for documents to be brought out to us.
+Then, while waiting for the document folders to be brought we could start a typically 60 to 90 minute wait at a notary's office and tend to the letter of authorization.

 The reading room is not very large, but can probably seat about 20 researchers, if necessary.
 The two main librarians working in this room were like a

-pleasant, caring, knowledgeable, and helpful.¾breath of fresh air-pleasant caring, knowledgeable and helpful.
+pleasant, caring, knowledgeable, and helpful breath of fresh air-pleasant caring, knowledgeable and helpful.
 Pryluky documents are listed in catalogs,

 with a very good, simple-to-follow catalog of vital records, and another, more complex and diverse catalog of